RedstoneDave/My-Language/README.md

   - `-luva` after a noun also transforms it into an adjective, meaning “about”
   - Examples will be given in the section about adjectives.

-And `sokan`s can take the part of predicate, such as `fozu fesa`, meaning “I'm human”.
+And `sokan`s can take the part of predicate, such as `fozu fesa`, meaning “I’m human”.

 ### Verbs